-All completed forms and supporting materials are to be sent directly to the Institute of Sacred Music, to arrive no later than January 15.
 The Institute's Admissions Committee will consider applications for all degree programs, invite applicants for auditions and interviews, and then make its recommendations to the appropriate admissions committee of either the School of Music or the Divinity School.
 Letters of joint acceptance will be sent to successful candidates on or around April 1.
-Admission is for fall term.
-There is no early decision process nor is there a summer program.
-Divinity School degrees may be completed part-time by special request.
+There is no early decision process, nor is there a summer program.
+Divinity School degrees may be completed parttime by special request.
 The School of Music does not now offer a part-time degree program.